-Original Publication Date: 1970-Apr-21
+Original Publication Date: 1970-Apr-01

-Included in the Prior Art Database: 2000-Sep-13
+Included in the Prior Art Database: 2019-Feb-11

 Internet Society Requests For Comment (RFCs)

-J. Postel: AUTHOR [+2]
+J. Postel: AUTHOR [+1]

 We have been engaged in two activities since the network meeting of March 17, 1970 and, as promised, are reporting our results.